Old Town Trolley Tours of St. Augustine

-Old Town Trolley Tours of St. Augustine is one of the two large tour bus companies in St. Augustine, Florida.
-The other is Red Train Tours.
-Both companies run trolleys of open cars that run on the streets of the city.
-Neither runs on tracks, both having pneumatic tires.
+Old Town Trolley Tours of St. Augustine is one of the two large tour bus companies in St. Augustine, Florida, United States.
+Its buses have pneumatic tires.

 History

-In the early 1970s Chris Belland, Mo Mosher, and Ed Swift combined efforts to restore historic storefronts in Key West, Florida.
-They saw that an increasing number of tourists were coming to the area, and therefore started Old Town Trolley tours to provide tours for visitors.
+In the early 1970s, Chris Belland, Mo Mosher, and Ed Swift combined efforts to restore historic storefronts in Key West, Florida.
+They saw that an increasing number of tourists were coming to the area and started Old Town Trolley tours to provide tours for visitors.
 They started with a converted bread truck and a homemade trailer.
-By the 1980s they were able to buy completely new equipment and they started touring trolleys in various cities, including Boston, Nashville, San Diego, Savannah, St. Augustine, and Washington, D.C.
+By the 1980s, they were able to buy completely new equipment and they started touring trolleys in various cities, including Boston, Nashville, San Diego, Savannah, St. Augustine, and Washington, D.C.
 The St. Augustine touring trolleys, the latest of the various city tours, were added in 2001.